dmlc/HalideIR/README.md

 # HalideIR: Symbolic Arithmetic IR Module

 HalideIR is a base module for building symbolic expression and arithmetic simplification for building new DSLs.
-It is isolated and refactored from Halide project.
+It is isolated and refactored from part of Halide project (credit should go to the original authors).
+It is used in the TVM project.

 ## Motivation